Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 CTE (which stands for Chronic Traumatic Encephalopathy) has stood at the forefront recently with the problems current and former NFL players have faced with their psychological and emotional health after years of repeated head injuries.

-The good news is – despite the sensitivity of the brain, it can be healed and repaired in many cases if handled properly.
 Brain cells and neurons have been proven to regenerate, but some injuries may need additional support and time to heal.

 If you or someone you know have experienced moderate to severe head trauma or repeated injury to the head – always seek medical attention immediately.